 Under pressure to ‘deliver’, Ola pushes back new date to book electric scooters

-Under pressure to ‘deliver’, Ola pushes back new date to book electric scooters2 min read .
-Updated: 01 Nov 2021, 08:55 AM IST
+Under pressure to ‘deliver’, Ola pushes back new date to book electric scooters

 Ola Electric was earlier scheduled to open the purchase window from today.
 The e-scooter startup plans to offer test rides to its customers from this month and start delivery of S1 and S1 Pro electric scooters soon.